-10.0 Recess
+15.0 Recess

-10.1 When the Planning Committee meeting lasts longer than 2 hours a minimum 15 minute recess shall be taken at 2-3 hourly intervals.
+15.1 When the Planning Committee meeting lasts longer than 2 hours a minimum 15 minute recess shall be taken at 2-3 hourly intervals.

-11.0 Confidential Matters
+16.0 Confidential Matters

-11.1 In the event that the Planning Committee resolve to go 'In Committee' only Members of the Planning Committee, Council Officers in attendance and Legal Adviser(s) shall remain within the Council Chamber.
-All members of the public, press etc. must leave the Chamber including those Members of the Planning Committee who have declared an interest on that item and other Members of the Council who do not sit on the Planning Committee.
+16.1 In the event that the Planning Committee resolve to go 'In Committee' only Members of the Planning Committee, Council Officers in attendance and Legal Adviser(s) shall remain within the meeting.
+All members of the public, press and other third parties must leave the meeting including those Members of the Planning Committee who have declared an interest on that item and other Members of the Council who do not sit on the Planning Committee.